giorgioluciano/giorgioluciano/README.md

 - 💻 Python: I have experience in Python programming and use it for various tasks, including data analysis, visualization, and scientific computing.

-- 📊 Statistics: I have a solid understanding of statistical concepts and their practical application in research and data analysis.
+- 📊 Statistics: I have a good understanding of statistical concepts and their practical application in research and data analysis.

 ## How to Contribute